inno-se/the-guide/README.md

 There are [entry criteria](#entry-criteria) for each status.

-#### Entry criteria
+### Entry criteria

-Entry criteria for a column specify conditions that must all be satisfied before an issue can be moved to that column so that the associated process can start.
+Entry criteria for a given [issue status](#issue-status) specify conditions that must all be satisfied before the current issue status can be changed to the given status.

-Entry criteria for the next column are exit criteria for a process associated with the current column.
+Entry criteria for the next status are exit criteria for a process associated with the current status.

-The design is inspired by the ETVX process model [[^GqmGuide], Sec.
+This design is inspired by the ETVX process model [[^GqmGuide], Sec.
 6.3, p.
 59].

 ## Project `Roadmap`